Kazakhstan Travel Guide

 Ascension Cathedral

-The Ascension Cathedral, also known as the Zenkov Cathedral, is located in the heart of Almaty, at the center of Panfilov Park.
-This Russian Orthodox Baroque-style cathedral, consecrated in 1907, cathedral is 56 metres tall and claimed to be the world's second-largest wooden cathedral.
-Remarkably, it was constructed without a single nail, using only adjacent wooden beams.
-The facade is ornately decorated with uniquely vibrant colors.
-Don't miss the chance to enter for free and admire its stunning frescoes and artworks.
-Read More
+Ascension Cathedral, also known as the Zenkov Cathedral, right at the heart of Panfilov Park.
+This Russian Orthodox Baroque-style cathedral, consecrated in 1907, stands an impressive 56 meters tall and is said to be the world's second-largest wooden cathedral.
+What makes it even more remarkable is that it was constructed without a single nail, relying solely on adjacent wooden beams.
+The facade is a feast for the eyes with its ornately decorated and uniquely vibrant colors.

 Bayterek Tower